 - Some bolts may not stay tight

-6. Best For Improving Fine Motor Skills: Geekper Button Art Toys
+6. Best For Fine Motor Skills: Geekper Button Art Toys

-Button Art Toys by Geekpar is a small hands skill set that toddlers can use to improve their hand-eye coordination, fine motor abilities, and imagination by constructing and designing unique designs.
-The smooth edges of the pegs are carefully designed to prevent minor cuts, and all pieces are made of non-toxic premium plastic.
+Button Art Toys by Geekpar is a small hands skill set that toddlers can use to improve their hand-eye coordination, fine motor abilities, hands-on skill and imagination by constructing and designing unique designs.
+The smooth edges of the pegs are carefully designed to prevent minor cuts, and all pieces are made of non-toxic premium plastic, making it child-safe.
 The set includes 46 colorful buttons, ten different photos, a pegboard, and a storage tray.

 - Made of tasteless ABS plastic